Daksh2356/Daksh2356/README.md

 - 👋 Hi, I’m @Daksh2356
-- 👀 I’m  intersted to know more about software developing and your need-to-be attributes for a developer
+- 👀 I’m  intersted to know more about tech developments in the modern world and your need-to-be attributes for a developer
-- 🌱 I’m currently learning how to bulid the mind and interfaces for different programming languages...
+- 🌱 I’m currently learning web developement and how to do it in an optimised manner
-- 💞️ I’m looking to collaborate X
+- 💞️ I’m looking for participation in competitive coding groups
 - 📫 How to reach me :
 Mail:dakshmakhija@gmail.com
 Linkedln: https://www.linkedin.com/in/daksh-makhija-7abb2a205/